-Any Member who believes he or she has been the target of sexual harassment is encouraged to inform the offending person orally or in writing that such conduct is unwelcome, offensive and must stop immediately.
+Any Member who believes he or she has been the target of sexual harassment can, if they wish, inform the offending person orally or in writing that such conduct is unwelcome, offensive and must stop immediately.
+It is recognised that the Member may not wish to communicate with that person.

-If a Member does not wish to communicate directly with the offending person, or if such communication has been ineffective, there are multiple avenues for reporting allegations and/or pursuing a resolution - whether via a Members' own political party or via the County Council.
+If that is the case or if such communication has been ineffective, there are multiple avenues for reporting allegations and/or pursuing a resolution - whether via a Members' own political party or via the County Council.